 Students are focused on understanding the development of children from birth to eight years of age through hands-on practical fieldwork and classroom instruction.
 An emphasis will be placed on an anti-bias curriculum covering the physical, intellectual, emotional and social domains of development.
-Students will be prepared for the Child Development Associate (CDA) assessment process, as part of the national credential recognized by the Council for Early Childhood Professional Recognition.
+Students will be prepared for the Child Development Associate (CDA) assessment process, as part of the national credential recognized by the Council for Professional Recognition.
 The degree prepares students to be preschool teachers, child care center directors, Head Start teachers, teacher aides and classroom assistants.
-This program is intended for direct employment into the fild of early childhood education.
+This program is intended for direct employment into the field of early childhood education.
+This program may be completed 100% online.
+All Education courses must be completed with a grade of "C" or better.
+This program may be completed 100% online, however not all classes in the program may be offered in an online format.
+Please work closely with the MCC Counseling Office and/or faculty members to select courses offered 100% online.